Bagoum/danmokou/docs/articles/parsing.md

 paction(0)	# PhaseParallelActionSM cannot parent PhaseActionSM
 ```

-- However, if it is `StateMachine[]`, then this is provided *normally*, that is to say, with array delimiters, and the children may be of any time.
+- However, if it is `StateMachine[]`, then this is provided *normally*, that is to say, with array delimiters, and the children may be of any type.

 ```
 gtrepeat {